 Browser blocking, which is largely based on using external black- and blocklists, is also increasingly ineffective against the short-lived and single-use phishing URLs.
-By the end of the first 60 minutes, automated browser-based protections range from 77.3% to 89.5%.
-While protection effectiveness increases over time to between 94.3% and 96.7%,5 that is well beyond the lifespan of the short-lived URLs and completely useless against the single-use phishing URLs.
+Results of the NSS Labs browser security test showed that by the end of the first 60 minutes, automated browser-based protections range from 77.3% to 89.5%.
+While protection effectiveness increases over time to between 94.3% and 96.7%, that is well beyond the lifespan of the short-lived URLs and completely useless against the single-use phishing URLs.

 Manual remediation is, perhaps, the most ineffective.
-The median total time to identify, verify, and remediate using this approach to post-delivery incident response is more than three hours — only reducing your risk from phishing attacks by less than 5%.6
+According to a 2018 report from the Aberdeen Group, the median total time to identify, verify, and remediate using this approach to post-delivery incident response is more than three hours — only reducing your risk from phishing attacks by less than 5%.6

 Combating the very short-lived URLs and single-use phishing URLs requires a completely new approach, involving real-time phishing detection ‘in-line’ as opposed to utilizing feeds from external threat detection vendors or blacklists.
 As we begin to see zero-minute detection losing its edge, an in-line detection solution may be the only method to enable maximum user protection through zero-second detection.